Cleaning contracts keep your schedule filled with predictable work, making them a surefire way to improve cash flow and grow your cleaning company.

 - Business name and contact information for yourself and your client

 - Quote number and send date

-Make a point of sending bids within 48 hours after the walkthrough.
+Always send a bid within 48 hours of doing the walkthrough (or by the RFP closing date).
 This shows the client that you’re serious about the partnership and eager to start work.
-If they don’t get back to you, send a follow-up email.

 Once the quote is approved and the contract is signed, you’re all set to start cleaning!